 I have passports for both countries even though Australian passports are ridiculously expensive.
 Although I’ve never had any issues travelling with two passports, I mostly travel on my American one because it is easier.
 When I return from a trip, I’m required to enter the U.S. on my American passport, so unless there is a specific reason to use my Australian passport, it is simpler to use one.

 I travel as an Australian in two situations (and can envision a third) – when I go to Australia and when visas or entry fees are significantly cheaper for Australians than for Americans.
 If I ever wanted to go to a country that had friendlier feelings towards Australians than Americans, I would use my Australian passport then, too.
 It really is the best of both worlds and gives passport advantage to both.

 Michelle Maraj from Travel After Five

 I was born in Canada and grew up in the U.S. This granted me both a Canadian and American passport, and I tend to use them interchangeably.
 The biggest advantage of having two passports is that it opens the door up to how easy it is to access certain countries.
 Having dual citizenship is helpful for my firm.
 If we were to have a client in Canada, it would be much simpler for me to travel back and forth.

 The biggest disadvantage I have found to having dual nationalities is updating them.
 I got married last year, and I honestly still have not updated my name on the passports.
-It is expensive to have to update two passports, and to prepare all of the paperwork and passport photos.
+It is expensive to have to update two passports and prepare all of the paperwork and passport photos.

-I personally have not faced any challenges traveling with multiple passports.
+I personally have not faced any challenges travelling with multiple passports.
 If I plan on going to a Commonwealth country, I typically bring my Canadian passport.
 However, since I do live in the U.S., on some occasions I will only travel with my American passport.
 Whether I travel with both passports or one depends on the country I’m going to and whether I feel like managing both.

 My dual citizenship